 - Most immigrants in California are documented residents.

 About half (49%) of California’s immigrants are naturalized US citizens, and another 26% have some other legal status (including green cards and visas).
 According to the Center for Migration Studies, about 25% of immigrants in California are undocumented.

 - Net immigration to California has slowed.

 In the 1990s, California’s immigrant population grew by 37% (2.4 million).
-But in the first decade of the 2000s, that growth slowed to 15% (1.3 million), and in the past 10 years, the increase was 11% (just over 1 million).
-The decline in international immigration has been a contributing factor in the slowdown of California’s overall population growth.
+But in the first decade of the 2000s, that growth slowed to 15% (1.3 million), and in the past 10 years, the increase was 8% (about three-quarters of a million).
+The decline in international immigration has contributed to the slowdown of California’s overall population growth.

 - The majority of recent arrivals are from Asia.

 The vast majority of California’s immigrants were born in Latin America (51%) or Asia (39%).
 California has sizable populations of immigrants from dozens of countries; the leading countries of origin are Mexico (4.2 million), China (936,000), the Philippines (813,000), Vietnam (534,000), and India (482,000).
 However, most (58%) of those arriving between 2012 and 2016 came from Asia; only 28% came from Latin America.

 Asia has surpassed Latin America as the leading source of recent immigrants to California

 - Most immigrants in California are working-age adults.